 Here is overview of what needs to be done:

 - Set up Eclipse IDE to be able to build (and debug) your programs for Arduino.
-There are numerous tutorials dealing with this elsewhere, for example my own here on codeproject: Creating Arduino programs in Eclipse.
+I recommend tutorial in the documentation mentioned above or my earlier article here on codeproject: Creating Arduino programs in Eclipse.

 - Set up the debugger (GDB) in Eclipse.

-There is one important step needed which is not covered in the article - adding the GDB Hardware debugging launch configuration to eclipse.
+One important step which is not covered in such tutorials is adding GDB Hardware debugging launch configuration to eclipse.
 To do this: